David Cholmondeley, 7th Marquess of Cholmondeley: Film industry

 In 1995, he directed the film adaptation of Truman Capote's novel Other Voices, Other Rooms.

-In 2007, he directed The Wreck (working title), starring Jean Simmons and James Wilby.
-The film was shot in Norfolk.
-It was later renamed Shadows in the Sun and released in 2009.
+In 2007, he directed Shadows in the Sun, starring Jean Simmons and James Wilby, which was shot in Norfolk.
+The film was released in 2009.

 Inherited title

 Cholmondeley became Marquess of Cholmondeley on 13 March 1990, upon the death of his father.
 Cholmondeley also inherited a half share of the office of Lord Great Chamberlain, and succeeded his father in exercising the function of the office for the duration of Queen Elizabeth II's reign.
 As Lord Great Chamberlain, Cholmondeley was ex officio a member of the House of Lords and attended the House of Lords in his ceremonial role such as at the State Opening of Parliament, although he did not sit in the House of Lords for debates as he was on a leave of absence.
 Upon Queen Elizabeth II's death on 8 September 2022, Lord Cholmondeley ceased to be Lord Great Chamberlain and a member of the House of Lords, with the office of the Lord Great Chamberlain passing to Rupert Carington, 7th Baron Carrington.